Balazzs/av-output-selector/README.md

 ```
 pip3 install pystray
 ```
-Also build the DisplayConfig project and copy displayconfig.exe next to the script.
+Also build the DisplayConfig project (which should copy the `displayconfig.exe` next to the script).

-Edit the config.json file, displays are dictionaries of monitor name - "on"/"off", the default audio device ID can be determined from [Default output device setter](#default-output-device-setter) by Listing.
+Edit the config.json file, displays are dictionaries of monitor name - "on"/"off", the default audio device ID can be determined from [Default output device setter](#default-output-device-setter) by Listing, or you can use the name of the audio device with simple wild chars (? *).